jbcodeforce/flink-studies/docs/coding/flink-sql.md

 * For each topic there is an inferred table created.
 The catalog is the Confluent environment and the Kafka cluster is the databsase.
 We can use the ALTER TABLE statement to evolve schemas for those inferred tables.

-* A table by default is mapped to a topic with 6 partitions, in changelog being append.
+* A table by default is mapped to a topic with 6 partitions, and the changelog being append.
 Primary key leads to an implicit DISTRIBUTED BY(k), and value and key schemas are created in Schema Registry.
 It is possible to create table with primary key and append mode, while by default it is a upsert mode.

 ```sql
 CREATE TABLE telemetries (